hzFishy/UnrealNotes/content/Unreal Engine/Editor Customization/Custom show flag.md

-Great [article](https://itsbaffled.github.io/posts/UE/Easier-Editor-Debug-Visualization) by Baffled with an example and code.
+Great [article](https://itsbaffled.github.io/posts/UE/Easier-Editor-Debug-Visualization) by Baffled with a full example and more detailed code.

 **Quick snippet**